Diocese of Brandon

 The first synod of the diocese of Brandon was held on 24 June 1924.
 St Matthew's church in Brandon was declared a pro-cathedral in May, 1945 and upgraded to full cathedral status on October 5, 1952.
-The then rector of St Matthew's, the Reverend B.O.
+The then rector of St Matthew's, B.O.
 Whitfield, was appointed the first Dean of Brandon in 1957.

 Bishops of Brandon

 Deans of Brandon

 The Dean of Brandon is also the Rector of St Matthew's Cathedral.